 What Is Data Quality?

 Data quality is defined based on characteristics such as accuracy, consistency, completeness, reliability, and whether it’s up to date.
 Companies need to identify data errors that need to be resolved and see whether their digital data can meet its intended purpose.
 However, data quality is not as good as it should be.
 A Harvard Business Review study reported that data quality is far worse than most companies realize, and that a mere 3% of the data quality scores in the study were rated as “acceptable” (www.forbes.com).

 Common Causes of Poor Data Quality

 - Data decay: Data decay is the deterioration of data so that it is no longer usable.
 It occurs when data loses it integrity, completeness, and accuracy because it was not maintained.
-For example, company information, personal details and contact details and other data can become unfit for use over time.
-Hubspot estimated that email marketing databases naturally degrade by 22.5% approximately every year.
-Organizations can and should take steps to detect and clean decayed data and fit the problem.
+For example, company information, personal details, contact details and other data can become unfit for use over time.
+HubSpot estimated that email marketing databases naturally degrade by 22.5% approximately every year.
+Organizations can and should take steps to detect and clean decayed data and solve the problem.

 - Data silos: Data silos are data available only to certain departments of an organization.
 When organizations use multiple apps and systems to manage various workflows, it leads to the development of data silos that make it difficult for teams to find the information they need.
 It can also lead to duplicate data in different departments.
 Data silos lead to poor decision-making, more errors and weaker team morale and revenue, according to a new Airtable-commissioned study by Forrester Consulting (www.venturebeat.com).
 Up to 79% of knowledge workers said that teams throughout their organizations are siloed, and 68% described their work as negatively impacted because they don’t have visibility into cross-functional projects.